 8. If I am successful, how and when will I receive the award?

-The Victoria Foundation will request confirmation of enrollment from the post-secondary institution where you enrolled, after the start of your program.
+The Irving K. Barber BC Scholarship Society will request confirmation of enrollment from the post-secondary institution where you enrolled, after the start of your program.
 Awards will be mailed to you once enrollment has been confirmed.
 Please be sure to inform us of address changes.

 9. If I am not successful, can I appeal?